 Social Innovation Fund

-To address pressing and persistent social issues in three regional NSW communities, FRRR developed in collaboration with the NSW Department for Families & Community Services (FACS), the Social Innovation Fund that focused on the communities in and around the townships of Wagga Wagga, Eden and Kempsey on the South Coast of NSW.
+To address pressing and persistent social issues in three particular communities, in collaboration with the NSW Department for Families & Community Services (FACS), FRRR developed the Social Innovation Fund.
+It focused on the communities in and around the townships of Wagga Wagga, Eden and Kempsey on the South Coast of NSW.

 - Community engagement and consultation – to ensure that the funding addresses priority issues in each community.